richchapler/AzureSolutionsDocumentation/docs/DevOps_Deployment_ParameterizedLinkedServices.md

 ### Preface

-Different organizations provide for deployment with various architectural configurations: 1) separate subscriptions, 2) separate resource groups, and 3) separate resources.
-Parameterization will work for any of these configurations.
-This documentation will employ separate resource groups.
+Different organizations provide for deployment with various architectural configurations: 1) separate subscriptions, 2) separate resource groups, and 3) separate resources.<br><br>This documentation will employ separate resource groups.

 ### Prepare Infrastructure
 This solution requires two resource groups {i.e., dev and prod} with each of the following resources: